 As you create reports you may find that you need to duplicate Data Views and Reports to solve similar problems.
-For instance, your organization may want a list of people who have a background check that's expired or about to expire.
+For instance, your organization may want a list of people who have a background check expiring in the next 30 days.
 Let's say the report will be used at each of your campuses.
 You might be tempted to create a data view and report for each campus, but there is an easier way.

-Rock provides a block entitled Dynamic Report that shows a specific report but also allows you to display filters of the report's underlying data view and allows the person viewing the report to modify them.
-Let's see our report in action.
+Rock provides a block entitled Dynamic Report that shows a specific report but also allows you to display specific filters of the report's underlying data view and allow the user to modify them.
+Let's see our report in action with the use case of our class.

-As you can see, the block looks like the standard report grid with the addition of a filter from the data view near the top.
+As you can see, the block looks like the standard report grid with the addition of a filter list from the data view.
 Let's walk through the steps to recreate this.